gobolinux/Documentation/content/latest/How-tos/SandboxInstall-Howto.md

 ---
 title: "Sandbox Install"
+weight: 3
 ---

-> If I wanted to run make my self, what would I need to do to sandbox it?
+> If I wanted to run `make` my self, what would I need to do to sandbox it?

 This is how its done.